Krisda Putri Aprilia

 Krisda Putri Aprilia is an Indonesian karateka.
-She won the gold medal in the women's individual kata event at the 2019 Southeast Asian Games held in the Philippines.
+She won the gold medal in the women's individual kata event at the 2019 SEA Games held in the Philippines.
+She also won the silver medal in her event at the 2021 Asian Karate Championships held in Almaty, Kazakhstan and a bronze medal at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+Career

 In June 2021, she competed at the World Olympic Qualification Tournament held in Paris, France hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 In November 2021, she competed in the women's individual kata event at the World Karate Championships held in Dubai, United Arab Emirates.

 She won the silver medal in the women's individual kata event at the 2021 Asian Karate Championships held in Almaty, Kazakhstan.
 She won one of the bronze medals in the women's individual kata event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

 She lost her bronze medal match at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.
+In 2023, she competed in the women's kata event at the 2022 Asian Games held in Hangzhou, China.
+She also competed in the women's individual kata event at the World Karate Championships held in Budapest, Hungary.